High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

+\textbf{Implementation.} Our MCECM algorithm depends on eight prior hyper-parameters: the spike and slab penalties $\lambda_{0}, \xi_{0}, \lambda_{1},$ and $\xi_{1}$ the Beta hyper-parameters $a_{\theta}, b_{\theta}, a_{\eta},$ and $b_{\eta}.$ Instead of running the algorithm for one specific set of hyperparameters to estimate the mode of one specific posterior, we perform what \citet{RockovaGeorge2018_ssl} term ``dynamic posterior exploration'' by running the algorithm along a grid of hyper-parameter settings with warm-starts.
+Specifically, we fix the slab penalties $\lambda_{1}\approx 1/\sqrt{n\log n}$ and $\xi_{1}=n/100$ and $a_\theta=1,\ b_\theta=pq$ and $a_\eta=1,\ b_\eta=q.$ Then, we run the algorithm for every combination of fixed ten equally spaced spike penalties $\lambda_{0}\in[10,100]$ and $\xi_{0}\in[n/10,n].$ In doing so, we maximize several posterior distributions, one for each combination of spike penalties.
+Essentially, by using warm-starts, our implementation propagates an initial estimate $(\bm{B}, \Omega)$ through a series of increasingly stringent filters.
+See \switchref{\Cref{sec:extraalgorithm}}{Section S2.3 in the Supplementary Materials} for further details.

-If the model in \Cref{eq:latent_model} is well-specified --- that is, if the $\by_{i}$'s were drawn from that model conditionally on some true data generating parameters $\bm{B}_{0}$ and $\Omega_{0}$ --- then, under mild assumptions and slight prior modification, the \texttt{mixed-mSSL} posterior concentrates increasingly overwhelming amounts of probability into smaller and smaller neighborhoods around $\bm{B}_{0}$ and $\Omega_{0}$ as $n$ diverges.
-In this section, we establish posterior concentration rates for both $\bm{B}$ (\Cref{thm:unconditional}) and $\Omega$ (\Cref{thm:theorem3}) in the high-dimensional regime where the number of covariates $p$ and the number of outcomes $q$ grow with $n.$ We further demonstrate that as long as the non-zero entries in $\bm{B}_{0}$ are not too small, combining \texttt{mixed-mSSL} with a simple thresholding rule yields a variable selection procedure satisfying the sure screening property \citep{FanLv2008_sure}, which guarantees high-probability recovery of all non-zero covariate effects.
+If our model is well-specified, that is, there are true data generating parameters $\bm{B}_{0}$ and $\Omega_{0}$ such that each $\by_{i}$ is a partially observed version of a latent $\mvnormaldist{q}{\bm{B}_{0}^{\top}\bx_{i}}{\Omega_{0}^{-1}}$ random variable --- then, under mild assumptions and slight prior modification, the \texttt{mixed-mSSL} posterior concentrates increasingly overwhelming amounts of probability into smaller and smaller neighborhoods around $\bm{B}_{0}$ and $\Omega_{0}$ as $n$ diverges.
+In this section, we establish posterior concentration rates for both $\bm{B}$ (\Cref{thm:unconditional}) and $\Omega$ (\Cref{thm:theorem3}) in the high-dimensional regime where the number of covariates $p$ and the number of outcomes $q$ grow with $n.$ We further demonstrate that as long as the non-zero entries in $\bm{B}_{0}$ are not too small, combining \texttt{mixed-mSSL} with a simple thresholding rule recovers all non-zero regression coefficients with high probability.